bytecodealliance/wasmtime/fuzz/README.md

   to its source, yielding a function A', and checks that A compiled + incremental compilation generates the same machine code as if A' was compiled from scratch.
-* `differential`: Generate a Wasm module and check that Wasmtime returns the same results when run with two different configurations.
 * `differential_meta`: Generate a Wasm module, evaluate each exported function with random inputs, and check that Wasmtime returns the same results as a choice of another engine: the Wasm spec interpreter (see the